Saqlain705/Saqlain705/README.md

 ### :man_technologist: About Me :

-I'm a first-year student at Toronto Metropolitan University studying Computer Software Engineering who is passionate about learning new computer technologies and gaining new experiences.
+I'm a Second-year student at Toronto Metropolitan University studying Computer Software Engineering who is passionate about learning new computer technologies and gaining new experiences.

 - I have been at Staples as a Technology Sales Associate since June 2021.
 - Utilizing Microsoft Power Apps and demonstrating in-depth knowledge of the latest technological trends, assisting clients in making informed purchasing decisions aligned with their needs.
 - Currently self-studying Python, Javascript, HTML, and CSS
+- I have been taught Java and C, and currently learning C++

 ---